The Twin (novel): Reception

-Amsterdam, The Hague, Utrecht and Eindhoven libraries all nominated The Twin for the International Dublin Literary Award, and the book was declared the winner at the Mansion House in Dublin on 17 June 2010.
+Amsterdam, The Hague, Utrecht and Eindhoven libraries nominated The Twin for the International Dublin Literary Award, and the book was declared the winner at the Mansion House in Dublin on 17 June 2010.
 It defeated 155 titles from more than 40 countries to achieve the award.
 Lord Mayor of Dublin Emer Costello said Bakker was one of the many "eminent novelists to win this award" and said "this beautifully written Dutch novel will come to the attention of readers worldwide, who might otherwise never have come across it".
-Bakker, instead of giving a speech, played a tape recording of "Waar is de zon?", the Dutch entry in Eurovision Song Contest 1994 (which also occurred in Dublin).
+Instead of giving a speech, Bakker played a tape recording of "Waar is de zon?", the Dutch entry in Eurovision Song Contest 1994 (which also occurred in Dublin).

-It was the third consecutive debut novel to win the award, following Man Gone Down and De Niro's Game.
+The Twin was the third consecutive debut novel to win the award, following Man Gone Down and De Niro's Game.

-J. M. Coetzee describes The Twin as "a novel of restrained tenderness and laconic humour".
+Author J. M. Coetzee describes The Twin as "a novel of restrained tenderness and laconic humour".

-Anne Fine said the book "convinces from first page to last".
+Writer Anne Fine said the book "convinces from first page to last".